What’s hair loss in women?

-Hair loss in women is just that — when a woman experiences unexpected heavy loss of hair.
-Generally, people shed from 50 to 100 single hairs per day.
+Hair loss in women is just that — when a woman experiences unexpected, heavy loss of hair.
+Generally, humans shed between 50 and 100 single hairs per day.
 Hair shedding is part of a natural balance — some hairs fall out while others grow in.
 When the balance is interrupted — when hair falls out and less hair grows in — hair loss happens.
 Hair loss is different than hair shedding.
-The medical name for hair loss is alopecia.
+The medical term for hair loss is “alopecia.”

 Hair goes through three cycles:

 - The anagen phase (growing phase) can last from two years to eight years.
 This phase generally refers to about 85% to 90% of the hair on your head.